sjeastwood/pi-arduino-robot/README.md

 ### Planned Robot Stages

-1.Manually moving robot by providing angle of rotation to the motors
+1. Manually moving robot by providing angle of rotation to the motors

 2. Utilising keyboard/joystick for moving and selection of motors